Skip to main content

 Retrieving Room Information

-// Get a specific room
+// Get a single room by ID

 const room = await runtime.getRoom(roomId);

-// Get all rooms in a world
+// Get all rooms in a world (preferred method)

-const worldRooms = await runtime.getRooms(worldId);
+// const worldRooms = await runtime.getRooms(worldId);

 Updating Room Properties